NoAvailableAlias/nano-signal-slot/README.md

 When integrating nano-signal-slot, it is recommended to alias the Nano::Signal and Nano::Observer template classes.
 <br />
-**When using a non-default Policy you must make sure that both Nano::Signal and Observer use the same policy.**
+**When using a non-default Policy you must make sure that both Signal and Observer use the same policy.**

 ```
 namespace Your_Namespace